 State Estate and Gift Taxes

 - Portability.
 New York does not provide for the portability of a deceased spouse’s unused estate tax exemption.
 Thus, the exemption is lost completely unless tax strategies are incorporated into the deceased spouse’s estate plan before death.

 - New York Gift Tax.
 New York has no gift tax but currently does include gifts made within three years of death in the estates of New York resident decedents who die on or between January 16, 2019, and December 31, 2025.

 - New Jersey Gift, Estate, and Inheritance Tax.
 New Jersey’s estate tax was repealed for decedents dying on or after January 1, 2018.
 New Jersey does not have a gift tax, but it does impose an inheritance tax on transfers to collateral relatives, including siblings, nieces, nephews, and unrelated individuals.
 The tax rate depends on the relationship between the decedent and the beneficiary, and the amount received – the range is between 11% and 16% but no inheritance tax for the surviving spouse or children.

 If you do not already have an irrevocable life insurance Trust (ILIT) in place, consider establishing one.
 Proceeds of a life insurance policy that is owned by an ILIT avoid inclusion on your estate assets and, therefore, are not taxable for federal gift and estate tax purposes.
 The Trustees should make sure that Crummey notices are up to date, sent to the Crummey power holders in a timely fashion, and copies of the notices kept with the Trust records.

 If you have not yet done so, consider naming a successor owner for any 529 college savings accounts that you have created.

-It is also important to name a successor custodian of Uniform Transfers to Minors Act and Uniform Gifts to Minors Act accounts.
+It is also important to name a successor custodian of your Uniform Transfers to Minors Act and Uniform Gifts to Minors Act accounts.
 If you are the donor to a UTMA or UGMA account, you should not be the custodian because that makes the account part of your taxable estate if you should die prior to the child’s attainment of the age of majority.

 The estate planning attorney at Amato Law, PLLC looks forward to helping you incorporate tax planning into your comprehensive estate plan.
 Contact our office today by calling 212-355-5255 or filling out our online contact form.